vishaltanwar96/GCManager/README.md

 * [Caveats](#caveats)

 ## What is this?
 This is a gift card management system, made to manage your gift cards in an hassle free way.
-Say goodbye to those pesky spreadsheets.
+Say goodbye to those pesky spreadsheets!

 ## Why is this needed?
 I was having a really hard time managing my gift card collection in a spreadsheet, i always needed to fill in all the information by hand like the date of purchase, denomination, source etc and honestly it never felt intuitive to me and was becoming a lot of work that was hard to maintain.